SymfonyCasts/solid/sfcasts/manual-instrumentation.md

 We can do that by saying `$probe = \BlackfireProbe::getMainInstance()`.
 Remember: the PHP extension is called the "probe"... that's important if you want this to make sense.
 Then call `$probe->enable()`.
-At the bottom, I'll set the rendered template to a `$response` variable, then add `$probe->disable()` and finish with `return $response`.
+At the bottom, I'll set the rendered template to a `$response` variable, add `$probe->disable()` and finish with `return $response`.

 Okay, so... what the heck does this do?
 The first thing I want you to notice is that if I refresh the homepage a bunch of times... and then go to https://blackfire.io, I do *not* have any new profiles.
-Adding this code does not "trigger" a new profile to be created: it does *not*  tell the PHP extension - the "probe" that it should to do its work.
+Adding this code does not "trigger" a new profile to be created: it does *not* tell the PHP extension - the "probe" - that it should to do its work.

-Instead, *if* a profile is currently being created, this tells the profile *when* to start collecting data.
+Instead, *if* a profile is currently being created, this tells the probe *when* to start collecting data.
 Hmm, this isn't going to *quite* make sense until we see it in action.
 Trigger a new profile on the homepage.
 I'll call this one:
 `[Recording] Only instrument some code`.